094459/newsletter-oss-projects/README.md

 [improve-employee-productivity-using-genai](https://aws-oss.beachgeek.co.uk/43h) is an innovative code sample designed to elevate the efficiency and effectiveness of writing tasks through the integration of AI technologies.
 Tailored for AWS users, this assistant example utilises Amazon Bedrock and generative AI models to automate the creation of initial templates, that can also be customised for your own needs.
 Users can input both text and images, benefiting from the multimodal capabilities of cutting-edge AI like the Claude 3 family, which supports dynamic interaction with multiple data types.
 The README is very comprehensive and covers not only how to set up and configure this project, but also has lots of great short videos of it in action. (#203)

+**Lambda-MCP-Server**

+[Lambda-MCP-Server](https://aws-oss.beachgeek.co.uk/4bl) - this project from my colleague Mike Chambers demonstrates a powerful and developer-friendly way to create serverless MCP (Model Context Protocol) tools using AWS Lambda.
+It showcases how to build a stateless, serverless MCP server with minimal boilerplate and an excellent developer experience.
+The included client demonstrates integration with Amazon Bedrock, using the Bedrock Converse API and Amazon Nova Pro to build an intelligent agent.(#209)

 **maplibregljs-amazon-location-service-route-calculators-starter**

 [maplibregljs-amazon-location-service-route-calculators-starter](https://aws-oss.beachgeek.co.uk/3p9) is a new repo from AWS Hero Yasunori Kirimoto that provides an example of how you can start routing with MapLibre GL JS and Amazon Location Service.
 He has also put together a blog post to help get you start, [Building a Route Search Function with Amazon Location SDK and API Key Function ](https://aws-oss.beachgeek.co.uk/3pa) (#191)